Notes on the Geography of The Eastern United States: Logging in the Maine Woods

 The forest is so thick that a falling tree brings down a lot of other stuff with it, tangling the site.

 A "no-no:" walking the stem to cut off the branches.
-It's too easy to slip with that saw still racing.
-But the ground is such a mess that there's no easy alternative.
+It's too easy to slip with that saw still racing, but the ground is such a mess that there's no easy alternative.
+For the chopper, time is money.

 Repetitive-stress injuries?
 You bet.
 Choppers are finished by their 40s.